R-I-R/image2plotter/README.md

-# image2stl
+# image2plotter
-tool for convert image files to stl for 3dprinting or plotting
+tool for convert image files to 3d model format for 3dprinting or plotting